moonsdust/SheepJumpAI/README.md

 Inclusion of fitness, more friendly UI, features for more interactivity such as ability to adjust population size, and much more coming soon!

-Game is inspired by Google Chrome's dinosaur game but with sheeps, fences, and an AI!
+Game is inspired by Google Chrome's dinosaur game but with sheep, fences, and an AI!

 ## How The Game Works (Work in Progress)

-Currently 100 sheeps/100 neural networks spawn and one of them are eliminated when they hit a fence.
-If there are 0 sheeps left, the game is over and when there are 2 sheeps left, a new generation of sheeps are created.
+Currently 100 sheep/100 neural networks spawn and one of them are eliminated when they hit a fence.
+If there are 0 sheep left, the game is over and when there are 2 sheep left, a new generation of sheep are created.

 ## How the Algorithm Works